synduce/Synduce/README_EVALUATION.md

 # Kick-the-tires phase

 The reviewers can make sure that the artifact runs properly by running a few scripts and testing the tool on a simple benchmark.

-## Running the script
+The source code and the tool is located in the `atropos` folder, and all scripts should be run from that folder.
+All the scripts generate data in the `review_data` folder, which you can delete at any point to clean up the experimental data you generated.

+## Preliminary results

 The script `kick_the_tires.sh` runs a subset of the benchmarks presented in the paper, and produces a text version of Table 1.
-- Producing the experimental data should take no more than a minute.
+Running `./kick_the_tires.sh` should take no more than a minute.
+- The script first generates experimental data for 17 of the 43 benchmarks of the paper.
-- The script should then report a summary of the experiments: you should see that 17 benchmarks have been run successfully (Atropos and the baseline have not timed out).
+- Then it reports a summary of the experiments: you observe see that the 17 benchmarks have been run successfully (Atropos and the baseline have not timed out).
 - A text version of Table 1 is printed.
-Missing data for the other benchmarks is indicated by a question mark "?".
+The missing data for the other benchmarks is indicated by a question mark "?" where relevant.
 You should see the 17 benchmarks for which this first phase collects data, among the 43 benchmarks.
 The synthesis times reported should be less than a second.

 ## Testing the tool

 You can try running the tool on one of the benchmarks, for example the `sum` example in the list parallelization category:
 ```
 ./atropos benchmarks/list/sumhom.pmrs
 ```
 The tool first prints out a summary of the problem it needs to solve: the reference function `spec`, the target recursion skeleton `target` and the representation function `repr`.
 It then starts solving the problem by synthesizing functions for the unknown components of the recursion skeleton, in this case `odot`, `f_0` and `s_0`.
+A more detailed description of how to use the tool is given later and in the `README.md` file of the tool.
-The last message printed should be the solution, and in how much time it was found.
+The tool runs correctly if the last message printed shows the solution, and in how much time it was found.
 The reviewer should expect a message of the form:
 ```
  INFO : Solution found in 0.0777s (96.1% verifying):
 target⟨odot, f_0, s_0⟩(): int clist -> int =